nocodb/nocodb/packages/noco-docs/content/en/getting-started/installation.md

 </code-group>

 <alert type="success">
 Tip 1: To persist data in docker you can mount volume at `/usr/app/data/` since 0.10.6.
 In older version mount at `/usr/src/app`.
+Otherwise your data will be lost after recreating the container.
 </alert>

 <alert type="success">